-20 Ways to Survive Holiday Party Season – With Your Health Intact
+20 Ways to Survive the Holidays With Your Health Intact

 Stay healthy through the holidays

 It’s tough to stick to a healthy routine every hour of every day every other month of the year, but the holiday season brings a whole host of new challenges.
 When the height of cold and flu season is jam-packed with parties, full of warming cocktails and tantalizing treats, it can seem impossible to stay on track.
-Here’s how you can minimize the damage you do in December, guaranteeing a more joyful January.
+Here’s how you can stay healthy during the holidays, guaranteeing a more joyful January.